Privacy

 Website data

 The SAVI website is a static website.
 It does not require an account, does not sell visitor data, and does not run ad tracking.
-If that changes, we will update this policy before relying on any new data practice.
+The site may be served through hosting or security providers that process ordinary technical logs needed to deliver and protect the website.

 What SAVI does not do